Other health problems

 The best way to prevent secretions from a dog's nose is to maintain their overall health.
 This means ensuring they stay away from possible infectious material, but is also means taking a more holistic approach.
 This will include:

-• Vaccinations: keeping your dog on their vaccination schedule means their immune system is up to standard and they can better fight infection.
+• Vaccinations: maintaining dog's vaccination schedule means their immune system is up to standard and they can better fight infection.

-• Deworming: similar to vaccinations, deworming means parasites will stay away and reduce the chance of infections which can lead to nasal discharge.
+• Deworming: similar to vaccinations, deworming schedules for dogs means parasites will stay away and reduce the chance of infections which can lead to nasal discharge.

 • Diet: keeping your dog on a healthy diet which provides for mind and body with the right nutrition also means they can stay healthy for longer.